quirozcj/kmerGWAS/README.md

 	sample_name2	path/to/sample_name2.jf
 	```

-4. For each of the samples creata an invividual presence/absence matrix.
+4. For each of the samples create an invividual presence/absence matrix.
 	- script: ```run_create_matrix.sh```

 This script will output ```presenceMatrix_sample_name1.txt``` file for each of the samples